andrew-serrano/miva-code-linter/README.md

   - Create Complier - :x:
   - Create Basic README - :heavy_check_mark:
 - Goals:
-  - To create a linter that will be used for code reviewing another developers code
+  - To create a linter that will be used for reviewing other developer's code
-  - To help with Miva's best practices for cleaner, consistent, and uniform code
+  - To help with Miva's best practices for cleaner, consistent, and more uniform code
 - Future:
   - Create text editor extensions